nyorain/rvg/README.md

 - [ ] vui: don't make windows manage layouting.
 Make them (like panes) manage exactly one embedded widget which may be a layout widget
 	  - [ ] implement real layout-only container widgets
+- [ ] work on paddings and margins.
+Should not be hardcoded but depend on font size (or overall scale, something like this)
 - [ ] vui: validate styles passed to widgets (assert valid)
 - [ ] rvg: make non-texture gradients make use of transform buffer span
 - [ ] nanovg like box gradient